Konstantinos2421/OS_Programming_Project/README.md

 # OS Programming Project
-A project about programming in Linux OS using C and bash shell code.
+Linux System Programming using C and Bash Scripting.

 The project has 3 parts:
 - Shell scripting in bash shell